Calexnim/PlantsInPots/README.md

-# Plants-it-pots front-end.
+# Plants-in-pots front-end.
-This project is built with React Native on Android platform.
+This is the front-end for Plants in Pots project.
+It is built with React Native on Android platform.
 The objectives for this project is as below:

 <h3>To develop a mobile app that allows:-</h3>